-Final Requ irements Complete a minimum of 40 upper division credits (300/400). l Work, Major irements A minimum 2.50 GPA is required in some courses (see policy). l Work, Major irements Major requirements: MATH 130 or PSYC 223 or SOCL 243, PSYC 340 or SOWK 366, SOCL 320, 338, SOWK 280, 321, 331, 341, 442, 479, 480, 482.
-(46 credits) A grade of C or better is required in all courses. l Work, Major irements Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
-(26-32 credits) A grade of C or better is required in all courses.
-Undergraduate Student Enrollment in Master of Science in Mental Health Counseling Exceptional undergraduate students seeking a bachelor degree in social work can apply to the Master of Science in Mental Health Counseling (MSMDC) program for provisional admittance.
+Final Requirements Complete a minimum of 40 upper division credits (300/400).
+Social Work, Requirements Social Work, Requirements Social Work, Requirements Undergraduate Student Enrollment in Master of Science in Mental Health Counseling Exceptional undergraduate students seeking a bachelor degree in social work can apply to the Master of Science in Mental Health Counseling (MSMDC) program for provisional admittance.
 Students must meet the following requirements: 2nd semester of junior yearGPA of 3.25 or higher Prerequisites of PSYC 171, 340 and a research methods course Students would complete all admission requirements for the MSMHC program with the exception of the Miller Analogies Test (MAT) and submission of their final undergraduate transcript; these will be required upon completion of their bachelor degree program.
 Provisionally admitted students could enroll in a maximum of nine graduate credits (provided availability of seats).
 Refer to the Undergraduate Student Enrollment in Graduate Course policy in this catalog.
 Students interested in this opportunity should contact the MSMHC Program Director.
-Social Work (BS) Progr ram mation Viterbo's social work program is nationally accredited by the Council on Social Work Education and provides students with the hands-on and experiential learning necessary to prepare them for a rewarding and dynamic profession.
+Social Work (BS) Program Information Viterbo's social work program is nationally accredited by the Council on Social Work Education and provides students with the hands-on and experiential learning necessary to prepare them for a rewarding and dynamic profession.
 As part of this program, students will participate in a 30-hour per week, 450-hour internship in a social service setting working with a trained social work field instructor.
 Small classes and challenging courses are led by caring faculty who have extensive experience as social workers.
-Back Polic y Admission The professional social work course sequence begins at the junior level.
+Back Policy Admission The professional social work course sequence begins at the junior level.
 Students apply to the professional phase of the program by completing a formal application for admission.
 The application is due Feb.
 1 of the sophomore year for formal admission to the junior year courses.
 Only applications from change of major or transfer students will be accepted after Feb.
 1. The application is available online through the Viterbo social work web page.
 The applicant must satisfy the following criteria: completion of